matter-labs/zksync-lite-docs/docs/api/events.md

 }
 ```

-Some of the filed may be omitted.
-For instance, the following filter tells that the client wants to recieve only `account` events of a certain type.
+Some of the fields may be omitted.
+For instance, the following filter tells that the client wants to receive only `account` events of a certain type.

 ```json
 {